MaxSax : Chords

 The Synthophone:

-The MaxSax device is similar to a Synthophone in that it will produce chords as determined by a musician using a MIDI-instrument that is based on the Saxophone fingering.
+The MaxSax device is similar to a Synthophone in that it will produce chords as determined by a musician using a MIDI-instrument that is based on standard saxophone fingering.

 It differs from the Synthophone, in that the device rests on top of the keys of a traditional saxophone and doesn’t stop the “analog saxophone” from producing it’s classic true saxophone sound.